 WATCH: Gov. Reeves’ news conference

 JACKSON, Miss.
-(WTOK) - Mississippi Gov. Tate Reeves will have a news conference about Hurricane Sally, after he gets an update from the Mississippi Emergency Management Agency.
+(WTOK) - Gov. Tate Reeves is giving an update on efforts to combat coronavirus in Mississippi.

 Watch HERE.